ibrahimrefai2010/AtharAI/README.md

 Possible Fix: Multi-Threading <br>
 2- Add scrolling.<br>
-ISSUE: When messages go below the windows size you can't see the new messages Possible Fix: Remake the UI (With Multi-threading to fix issue number 1) 3-realistic Voices <br>
+ISSUE: When messages go below the windows size you can't see the new messages Possible Fix: Remake the UI (With Multi-threading to fix issue number 1) <br>
+3-realistic Voices <br>
 4-Foreign language support. <br>
 How: by adding translating layers.